nerdsupremacist/StopTouchingYourFace/README.md

 Sine my model isn't amazing, I make sure that there's actually a face in the image with Visions [VNDetectFaceRectanglesRequest](https://developer.apple.com/documentation/vision/vndetectfacerectanglesrequest).

 And the rest is just pretty SwiftUI code 😍

+## Why?

+Well like I said, this is a submission to the [WWDC20 Swift Student Challenge](https://developer.apple.com/wwdc20/swift-student-challenge/) so it's not obviously meant for production.
+This is just a proof of concept + an opportunity to try out some new things...

 ## Contributions
 Contributions are welcome and encouraged!